EURODEO/e-soh-poc-report/poc-experiments/metadata-outputs/metadata-output-poc.md

 ## Metadata output

-By using the [py-mmd-tools package](https://github.com/metno/py-mmd-tools) developed at MET Norway, one can create a [MET Norway Metadata Format](https://htmlpreview.github.io/?https://github.com/metno/mmd/blob/master/doc/mmd-specification.html) (MMD) file.
+By using the [py-mmd-tools package](https://github.com/metno/py-mmd-tools) developed at MET Norway, one can create a [MET Norway Metadata Format](https://htmlpreview.github.io/?https://github.com/metno/mmd/blob/master/doc/mmd-specification.html) (MMD) file from a properly documented dataset (here NetCDF4).

 By using the xslt-transformations defined in the [MMD-repo](https://github.com/metno/mmd/tree/master/xslt), one can then transform to different metadata standards.